 Google has extended the ML models that identify entities in content or text input to support more types like Dates and Flight Numbers through enriched options for quick follow-on user actions.

 Android 9 Pie introduces new system navigation that Google has been working on for more than a year.
 This new gesture-design helps make Android’s multitasking more approachable, easy-to-navigate, and makes discovering apps much easier.
 Simply, swipe up from anywhere to access the new gesture-update, you can see full-screen previews of recently used apps and simply tap to jump back into one of them.

 Notifications and Smart Reply

-Android 9 Pie shows conversations, attach photos and stickers, and can even suggest smart replies makes notifications even more useful, actionable and more functional.
+Android 9 Pie shows conversations, attaches photos and stickers, and can even suggest smart replies makes notifications even more useful, actionable, and more functional.

 As for developers, they’ll soon be able to use ML Kit to generate smart reply suggestions for your app.

 “In Android 9 Pie, Google has added a Magnifier widget, which lets users precisely position the cursor or the text selection handles by viewing zoomed text through a draggable panel”.
 The Magnifier widget can also provide a zoomed-in version of any view or surface, not just text.
 This will improve the user experience of selecting text.

 This was one of the most awaited feature updates being discussed in Google I/O 2018, focusing on curbing phone addiction through its Wellbeing program.
 Although Google hasn’t launched this yet, interested Pixel owners can sign up to take part in the Digital Wellbeing beta.
 You’ll be needing a Pixel device running Android 9.0 Pie in order to take part.